google/oboe/docs/FAQ.md

 Oboe is a native library written in C++ which uses the Android NDK.
 To move data from Java to C++ you can use [JNI](https://developer.android.com/training/articles/perf-jni).

-That said, if you are generating your audio in Java you'll get better performance using the [Java AudioTrack class](https://developer.android.com/reference/android/media/AudioTrack).
+That said, if you are generating your audio in Java you'll get better computational performance using the [Java AudioTrack class](https://developer.android.com/reference/android/media/AudioTrack).
 This can be created with low latency using the AudioTrack.Builder method [`setPerformanceMode(AudioTrack.PERFORMANCE_MODE_LOW_LATENCY)`](https://developer.android.com/reference/android/media/AudioTrack#PERFORMANCE_MODE_LOW_LATENCY).
+Note that this will give you slightly higher latency (roughly 20ms) than if you were to use Oboe.

 You can dynamically tune the latency of the stream just like in Oboe using [`setBufferSizeInFrames(int)`](https://developer.android.com/reference/android/media/AudioTrack.html#setBufferSizeInFrames(int))
 Also you can use blocking writes with the Java AudioTrack and still get a low latency stream.